An introduction to UI prototyping

 What is a low fidelity prototype?

-Historically, low-fi prototypes have been presented in the form of paper-based wireflows however, with the recent movement of prototyping software, low fidelity prototypes can now exist in digital form, and typically take the appearance of rudimentary, detail-sparse wireframes, linked together with priority interactions only.
+Historically, low-fi prototypes have been presented in the form of paper-based wireflows however, with the recent movement of UI prototyping software, low fidelity prototypes can now exist in digital form, and typically take the appearance of rudimentary, detail-sparse wireframes, linked together with priority interactions only.
 As in the example below, a low-fi prototype will likely just demonstrate basic page linking.

 What is a medium fidelity prototype?